Nikola Popović (basketball)

-Nikola Popović (Никола Поповић; born 19 July 1997), also known as Nik Popovic, is a Serbian professional basketball player for Igokea m:tel of the Bosnian League and the ABA League.
+Nikola Popović (Никола Поповић; born 19 July 1997), also known as Nik Popovic, is a Serbian professional basketball player for Bosna of the Bosnian League, the ABA League, and the EuroCup.
 He played college basketball for the Boston College Eagles.

 Early career

 Popović was born in Banja Luka, Republika Srpska, Bosnia and Herzegovina.
 He was a member of the Crvena zvezda under-18 team that lost to Real Madrid in the 2014–15 Euroleague Next Generation Tournament Final.
 Over four games in the final tournament, he averaged 5.8 points and five rebounds per game.

 High school career

 Popović began playing high school basketball in 2015 with the Sagemont School in Weston, Florida.
 In his senior year, he averaged 8.0 points, 7.0 rebounds, and 3.0 blocks per game, earning him All-County First Team honors.

 College career

 Popović posted 6.1 points and 3.5 rebounds per game as a freshman at Boston College.
 As a sophomore, Popović averaged 9.9 points and 6.2 rebounds per game, starting 33 games.
 He had 20 points against Georgia Tech in the ACC Tournament.
 Popović averaged 14.5 points and 7.2 rebounds per game as a junior at Boston College.
 As a senior, Popović averaged 10.5 points and 5.2 rebounds per game.
 His season was marred by a back injury that forced him to miss a substantial number of games.
 Popović had a season-high 23 points in a 100–85 loss to Belmont.
 He played the forward position as #21.